Information for New Statistics Freshmen

 If you do not have AP Statistics credit, you should begin with the 12 credits above (COS 100, ST 114, ST 311, Math).
 You might be comfortable with that as your complete Fall schedule, perhaps adding a 1-credit Health and Fitness (HESS or HESF) class.
 If you feel more confident with your time management skills, or if you have AP Stat credit for ST 311, then you can select one or two additional classes.
 Looking ahead to the second and third semesters of the 8-semester display, you see that choosing a Communications class (like COM 110) or a course satisfying your General Education Program (GEP) requirements would make sense.
 One thing we do NOT recommend is taking ST 312 in your first semester if you have AP Stat credit.
 In the Spring we will have a smaller section of 312 with most seats reserved for ST majors, and we strongly recommend that you hold off and take 312 then.
 Most Statistics majors wait until their second semester to take their required English class ENG 101, but you are welcome to do so if you like (especially if you won’t be taking ST 311)- Guidance on English Placement.
 Please note that credit for ENG 100 does NOT satisfy your English requirement; ENG 100 will appear as Free Elective credit.

 The other sources of help are the academic advisors and undergraduate staff in the Statistics Department.
-Your advisor will be assigned within the next week or two.
-Once that happens, the name of your academic advisor will be found in your MyPack Portal.
+Your academic advisor has been assigned and you can find their name in your MyPack Portal.
 You can contact them by e-mail when you need some help or advice.
 Ms. Angie Lueneburg is the administrative contact for the undergraduate program and can provide answers to many of your questions.
 Finally, Dr. Spencer Muse is the Undergraduate Program Director and is glad to talk to you about any problems or concerns you may have.